Best Practices for Year-End Business and Corporate Governance Compliance

 How to end the year in good legal standing?

-· Compliance regulations vary by state; therefore, you need to know the rules and due dates for required annual documents for each state you operate in.
+Compliance regulations vary by state, so you need to know the rules and due dates for the required annual documents in each state where you operate.

-· Failure to submit reports and forms on time can result in fines, penalties, risk of piercing the corporate veil, and even suspension or dissolution of a business.
+Failure to submit reports and forms on time can result in fines, penalties, risk of personal liability, and even suspension or dissolution of a business.

 1. File your Annual Report